dennis84/translator/roadmap.md

 - (!)
 Github sync schema
 - (!)
 Add creadtedAt to translations
 - (!)
 Modile version
+- ($) Check side effects of trans dao byNameAndCode if many translations exists
+- (!)
+Inactive translations in stats make no sense in embedded form

 # Milestone: 1.1
 - ($) Prevent for js object zombies.
 Make a view renderer which removes the